jreinstra/planner/docs/onboarding_checklist.md

   - Learn Python, HTML, git commands, etc
   - Many online tutorials are available
   - May take a long time
-- Follow the checklist on the README to get started.
+- Follow the "Setting up your local environment" checklist on the main README.
-- Complete a task
+- Complete a task.
   1. Get a task assigned to you
   - Create a local branch
   - Get it working locally
   - Push your changes to Github in a separate branch
   - Get your pull request approved (by John or Akshay) & merged
-  - Make sure it works in production!
+  - Confirm that it works in production!